saralenehan/au-components/cancel_convenience.md

 This topic is optional.
 Use this topic if you want one or both parties to be able to end the agreement even if the other party has done nothing wrong.

-### Any of the parties can canel the agreement whenever they like
+### Any of the parties can cancel the agreement whenever they like.

 Either party may cancel the Agreement without giving reasons {{termination process}}.